Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

 \section{Monitoring covariance matrix alone, when $n\geq{p}$}

 As previously mentioned, the literature for the case of $n\geq{p}$ is abundant.
-Generally, in almost all methods, one summarizes the information in a multivariate data by means of a univariate statistic.
-Shewhart-type control charts for monitoring covariance matrices are often constructed based on either the determinant of the sample covariance matrix, known as the sample generalized variance and denoted by $|\,\mathbf{S}\,|$, or the trace of the sample covariance matrix, which is the sum of the variances of the variables and denoted by ${\rm tr}(\mathbf{S})$.
-However, both of $|\,\mathbf{S}\,|$ and ${\rm tr}(\mathbf{S})$ fail to explain certain important features of data or processes captured in the covariance matrix.
-Since the determinant $|\,\mathbf{S}\,|$ is the product of the eigenvalues, it is incapable in detecting covariance matrix changes when some aspects of the variability increase while others decrease.
-On the other hand, $\rm tr(\mathbf{S})$ is the sum of the marginal variances and does not take into account the covariation among different variables.
+Generally, we summarize the information in multivariate data by means of a univariate statistic.
+Shewhart-type control charts for monitoring covariance matrices are often constructed based on either the determinant of the sample covariance matrix, known as the sample generalized variance and denoted by $|\,\mathbf{S}\,|$, or by the trace of the sample covariance matrix, which is the sum of the variances of the variables and denoted by ${\rm tr}(\mathbf{S})$.
+However, both $|\,\mathbf{S}\,|$ and ${\rm tr}(\mathbf{S})$ fail to capture certain important features.
+Since the determinant $|\,\mathbf{S}\,|$ is the product of the eigenvalues, it is incapable of detecting covariance matrix changes when some aspects of the variability increase while others decrease.
+On the other hand, $\rm tr(\mathbf{S})$, being the sum of marginal variances, does not take into account the covariances.

-Alt [1985] used both of these aforementioned quantities and proposed a few methods for Phase II monitoring of covariance matrices.
-He adapted a multivariate control chart based on the likelihood ratio test (LRT) statistic for the one-sample test of covariance matrix in \eqref{2WayTest} and defined the charting statistic of the form
+Alt (1985) used both of these aforementioned quantities and proposed a few methods for Phase II monitoring of covariance matrices.
+Alt (1985) and Alt and Smith (1988) adapted a multivariate control chart based on the likelihood ratio test (LRT) statistic for the one-sample test of the covariance matrix in \eqref{2WayTest} and defined a charting statistic of the form

 where $\mathbf{S}_{i}$ is the $p\times p$ sample variance-covariance matrix of the rational subgroup $i$ with size $n$.
 Asymptotic upper control limits (UCL) for this Shewhart-type chart are given by the upper percentiles of $\chi^{2}$ distribution with degrees of freedom $p\,(p+1)/2$ for large $n$.
 This method can detect departures in any direction from the in-control (IC) setting.
-Another method proposed by Alt [1985] is to monitor the square root of $|\mathbf{S}|$, where the control limits were only given for the case of $p=2$ obtained from the identity
+Another method proposed by Alt (1985) is to monitor the square root of $|\mathbf{S}|$, where the control limits were only given for the case of $p=2$ obtained from the probability